 Integrity, ethics, innovation, customer service, focus on mission, honest communication, results orientation, a pledge to excellence, resource responsibility, enlightened and authentic leadership, a future orientation and service to the Colorado community.

 MOTTO

-Unto dust you shall return the day you stop representing the street.
+Unto dust you shall return the day you stop representing the peace officer on the street.